Food Hygiene Rating

 A business has the right to make unlimited rescoring revisit requests between inspections.

-When you request a rescoring visit, you must provide written details of the improvements you have made, including supporting evidence where appropriate.
+When you request a rescoring visit, you must provide written details of the improvements you have made.
+This should include supporting evidence where appropriate.

 You will receive a ‘new’ food hygiene rating based on the food hygiene standards found at the time of the re-visit.
 Please be aware that your rating could go up, down or remain the same.